smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Remote Control Vehicle Features/index.md

 ```
 !@

-When the user selects their seat you should send an `SDLSetGlobalProperties` RPC and set the `userLocation` property.
+As noted above, when the user selects their seat, you should send an `SDLSetGlobalProperties` RPC and set the `userLocation` property.

 @![iOS]
 ##### Objective-C